Bring It On: The Musical: London (2018)

-Bring It On opened at Southwark Playhouse on 2 August to 1 September 2018 Produced by the British Youth Theatre Academy.
-Directed and Choreographed by Ewan Jones, Musically Directed by Chris Ma and Casting by Anne Vosser.
+Bring It On opened at Southwark Playhouse on 2 August to 1 September 2018 produced by the British Youth Theatre Academy.
+The show was directed and choreographed by Ewan Jones, musically directed by Chris Ma and cast by Anne Vosser.
 The show starred Robyn McIntyre as Campbell, Chisara Agor as Danielle, Kristine Kruse as Bridget, Isabella Pappas as Skylar, Mary Celeste as Nautica, Matthew Brazier as La Cienega and Clark James as Cameron.

 UK Tour (2021)

-In January 2020 a UK Tour of Bring It On The Musical was announced, with rehearsals from April 2020.
-Due to the COVID-19 pandemic this production was postponed until 2021.
-The show is produced by Selladoor Productions, has a libretto by Jeff Whitty, a score by Tom Kitt and Lin-Manuel Miranda, and lyrics by Amanda Green and Lin-Manuel Miranda.
+In January 2020 a UK Tour of Bring It On: The Musical was announced, with rehearsals from April 2020.
 The production was postponed to 2021 due to the COVID-19 pandemic.
 Preview performances began at Peterborough's New Theatre in November 2021.
 The show then moved to the Queen Elizabeth Hall at London's Southbank Centre between 8 December and 22 January 2022.
-The show was then scheduled to tour 17 cities in UK, but the impact of self isolation requirements among cast members, which resulted in 13 London shows cancelled, made the tour financially unsustainable.
+The show was scheduled to tour 17 cities in UK, but the impact of self-isolation requirements among cast members resulted in 13 London shows cancelled, and made the tour financially unsustainable.
 The touring shows were cancelled and the cast performed the remaining dates in London.
 The final production show was 22 January 2022.

+Canadian Premiere (2025)

+In May 2025, Bring It On: The Musical will have its Canadian regional premiere at the Globe Theatre in Regina, Saskatchewan.
+The creative team includes Jennifer Brewin as director, two-time Sterling Award winner Julio Fuentes as choreographer, and Mateo Chavez Lewis as Music Director.